 In order to put the second (immediate) and third (long-term) categories of goals into perspective, Joan Middendorf and David Pace have developed an approach whereby you identify significant bottlenecks in student learning: concepts and practices that students typically struggle to learn, but which they must master in order to advance to a deeper and more complex level of understanding and skill in the field.

 L. Dee Fink describes another approach to developing goals that take both a short-term and a long-term view.
 He recommends you ask yourself, “what would I like the impact of the course to be on students two to three years after the course is over?”
 For more information on developing what he calls significant learning goals, see p.
 8-12 of his Self-Directed Guide to Designing Courses for Significant Learning.

 Your program may already have program-level goals that indicate the knowledge, skills and attitudes that students must be able to demonstrate in order to progress through the program or what a graduate of the program should be able to do.
-Is it helpful to be familiar with these program-level goals so that you can ensure that your course-level goals support them.
+It's probably helpful to be familiar with these program-level goals so that you can ensure that your course-level goals support them.

-When you are designing units of teaching for your course (thematic units, individual lessons, etc.), it is a good idea to think in terms of goals as well.
+It's also a good idea to think in terms of goals when you're designing units of teaching for your course (thematic units, individual lessons, etc.).
 What will the students be able to do at the end of a particular lesson or unit?
 How do those goals support the course-level goals?

-As mentioned in the section on Designing Backward, you must ensure that your learning goals are aligned with the assessments of student learning and with the teaching strategies you choose.
+As mentioned on our Designing Backward page, you must ensure that your learning goals are aligned with the assessments of student learning and with the teaching strategies you choose.
 As you develop those other two components of your course design, you may return to the learning goals and modify them so that they align better.

 Please reach out to us at email@example.com if you'd like to have a conversation with someone at CNDLS about these or other teaching issues.